florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 The WIT interface is used here to define complex types, which are then imported and used in the worlds.
 Normally this WIT definition would specify a single world, which contains all the imported and exported functions required for every plugin.
 However in practice every plugin only uses a subset of all interfaces.
-This is why the interface is split into three different worlds, all providing different feature sets to the plugin.
+This is why the interface is split up into three different worlds, all providing different feature sets to the plugin.
 Here a base feature set called `base` is defined.
 It must be implemented by all plugins.
 Additionally two worlds `keyevents` and `modify-buffers` for allowing plugins to hook into key events and for allowing access to the state of currently opened buffers are defined.